akgrenier/575-haiku-commit/README.md

 When strict mode cannot be satisfied after retries, you can choose to use the best attempt, try again, or cancel.

-## Data sharing by provider

-This extension only sends your staged git diff to the selected AI provider to generate a haiku.
-Nothing else is transmitted.

-- Anthropic: requests are sent to `https://api.anthropic.com/v1/messages`
-- OpenAI: requests are sent to `https://api.openai.com/v1/responses`
-- Gemini: requests are sent to Google AI Studio endpoints (models `...:generateContent`)

-Review your chosen provider’s terms and data policies before use.

 <details>
   <summary><strong>Project Structure</strong></summary>